Extending App Connect with plugins

 Looking to connect your CRM to App Connect?
 Try a connector instead.

-Use a plugin when you want to extend logging behavior.
+In a word, use a plugin when you want to extend logging behavior.

 Plugin development workflow